lisseteventura/rock-paper-scissor/README.md

 # Rock-paper-scissors
 This simple version of rock–paper–scissors allows users to play against the computer.
+[Click here](https://lisseteventura.github.io/rock-paper-scissor/) to view.

 ## Technologies used